lucianghinda/allaboutcoding/clse4lsae000e09gy4u2yhy9g.md

 ## How to simplify methods by removing unnecessary transformations

-Here is a piece of code that is a public interface of an object.
-This is not the actual code but an approximation of the actual code.
+Here is a piece of code that is a public interface of an object (this is not the actual code but an approximation of the actual code)

-I had a method that looked like this.
-Notice the `.symbolize_keys` call and the definition of the `attributes` param that is `T::Hash[T.any(Symbol, String), Integer]` allowing the method to be called with a hash with keys, symbols, or strings.

 ```ruby
 # typed: strict